bitmaelum/bitmaelum-suite/README.md

+# What if
+we could redesign email without any need for backward compatiblity.
+What would it look like?
+Probably not like this, but at least its an attempt.
+We're trying to figure out how to make email a secure (end-to-end encrypted) system that will both combat spam and brings you back in charge of your mail again.
+This means you and only you can signup for mailing-lists, you can unsubscribe whenever you like (cannot be ignored by the mailinglist owners).
+It also means a vast reduction of spam emails, as sending spam is expensive for spammers.

+It even provides additional functionality:

+  - less spam (hopefully, spam free)
+  - no more email address leaks
+  - host your messages wherever you like
+  - move your messages to other competitor without loosing your mail address
+  - easily detect mailing-lists for your favourite companies and organisations
+  - don't get tracked (unless you want to)

 # Usage

 * Think of a FQDN to host your message server.
 It doesn't have to exist for local development.
 For instance `mail.test.v2`